 Melissa Meinhart, MSW

-Ms. Meinhart’s research interests include gender-conscious intervention modalities in the context of forced migration, with an emphasis on mental health and food security.
-Ms. Meinhart’s career in social work began while working with street children in Ghana.
+Ms. Meinhart is a doctoral student at CSSW and the Project Director for ASPIRE.
+Her research interests include intervention modalities in the context of forced migration, with a substantive focus how social norms, social support, and social networks influence gendered violence.
+Ms. Meinhart completed her MSW from Columbia, focusing on international social welfare policy.
+Her career in social work began while working with streetchildren in Ghana.
 After returning to the U.S., she was a caseworker and direct-practice researcher for refugee resettlement before spending time at UNICEF focusing on gender-based violence in emergencies – whereby the countries of focus included Chad, Pakistan, Philippines, Somalia, and South Sudan.
-Ms. Meinhart completed her MSW from the Columbia School of Social Work, where she focused on international social welfare policy.
-Since returning abroad full-time, Ms. Meinhart has worked in Kenya, Somalia, South Africa, Zambia, and, most recently, Iraq.
-Her most recent projects in Iraq focus on information sharing and mapping related to humanitarian response efforts for the displacement crisis.
+Ms. Meinhart has since worked in Kenya, Somalia, South Africa, Zambia, and Iraq.
+She is currently working to integrate GIS and data mining methods within her ongoing research in the Middle East and Horn of Africa.